WHO WE ARE

 CHUCK HATHCOCK, MS - RESEARCH ASSOCIATE

-Mr. Hathcock is a wildlife biologist with over 20 years experience.
+Mr. Hathcock is a wildlife biologist with over 25 years experience.
 He recently retired as a federal action agency biologist and is now focusing his professional efforts on conservation and providing robust data to customers through his consulting.

 He has a diverse background in wildlife biology with special emphasis on avian studies.
 His research interests are in avian population demographics and how avian populations are affected by impacts such as habitat fragmentation or climate change.
 He also has a strong background in NEPA and ESA compliance including work analysis, impact mitigation, and Section 7 consultations.
+For publications, click here.

 SHAYNA WHITACKER, DVM - BOARD MEMBER & RESEARCH ASSISTANT